 Mutations of the leaves

 The leaves of the weed plants can develop leaf mutations.
 A number of these are deliberately generated by growers to camouflage the plant better and to make it less recognizable as marijuana.

 It also happens that these mutations are a small defects that the plant carries with it.
 But widespread mutations of the leaf, such as an even number of fingers or ugly deformities, are rare.
 If such mutations occur, it is an indication that you are dealing with poor genetics or incorrect breeding.

 When you grow weed plants, you need to know how the leaf develops and what signs are that something is wrong.
 And no, you don't have to be a tree hugger or have years of experience with growing.
 If your cannabis plants try to tell you through their leaves that something is wrong, you must have the knowledge to recognize what is going on to take action and resolve the problem.

 Do your leaves turn yellow?

 Then that is a warning sign and a call for help from your plant.
 The leaves turning yellow can have various causes.
-Yellowing and wilting can occur due to nutritional deficiency, over-fertilization and heat stress.
+Yellowing and wilting can occur due to nutritional deficiency, over-fertilization, and heat stress.
 That is why it is important that you keep a close eye on your weed plants, both indoors and outdoors.
 If you regularly check for changes, you are better able to diagnose and take action.

 Yellow leaves are often the result of fluctuations in the pH value.
-If the pH value of the water falls outside the optimum range of growth medium, then the roots of the plant do not get access to the nutrients they need.
+If the pH value of the water is outside the optimum range of growth medium, then the roots of the plant do not get access to the nutrients they need.
 You then get a food block and that is often the cause that the leaves of your weed plant turn yellowish.